modernice/goes/aggregate/README.md

 # Aggregates

-The `aggregate` package provides the tools to create and manage event-sourced aggregates.
+The `aggregate` package builds on top of the [Event System](../event) to provide event-sourced aggregate tooling.

 ## Design

-The `aggregate.Aggregate` interface defines the minimum method set of an aggregate that is usable by goes.
-This interface is implemented by the `aggregate.Base` type that can be embedded into your structs.
+The `aggregate.Aggregate` interface defines the minimum method set of an aggregate.
+The `*aggregate.Base` type implement this interface and can be embedded into your structs to provide the base implementation of an aggregate.
+The `aggregate.New()` function instantiates the `*aggregate.Base` type.

 ```go
 package aggregate